-Claremont must certify to the Secretary of Education that it has implemented a plan to effectively combat distribution of copyrighted materials through its network.
-Claremont's plan must include the following components:
+Claremont School of Theology must certify to the Secretary of Education that it has implemented a plan to effectively combat distribution of copyrighted materials through its network.
+Claremont School of Theology's plan must include the following components:

 I. Community Education and Information